🖥 Monitor Comparison

 IPS

 Refresh rate is the headline gaming spec.
-Asus TUF Gaming VG27AQME5F runs at 260Hz versus 240Hz on Dell SE2426HG — a 20Hz gap that produces measurably smoother motion in fast-paced games and a lower perceived input lag.
-240Hz is the sweet spot for competitive gaming — fast enough that most games feel completely fluid even without perfect frame pacing.On response time: Asus TUF Gaming VG27AQME5F (0.3 ms (MPRT)) versus Dell SE2426HG (1 ms (GtG) / 0.5 ms (MPRT)) — the faster pixel transition reduces ghosting behind fast-moving objects.
+Asus TUF Gaming VG27AQME5F runs at 260Hz versus 240Hz on Dell SE2426HG -- a 20Hz gap.
+240Hz+ is the sweet spot for competitive play -- frames arrive every 4ms, producing motion that feels completely fluid even in chaotic shooters.On response time: Asus TUF Gaming VG27AQME5F (0.3 ms (MPRT)) (backlight strobe) versus Dell SE2426HG (1 ms (GtG) / 0.5 ms (MPRT)).
+Note: GtG (gray-to-gray) measures actual pixel switching speed, while MPRT (Moving Picture Response Time) measures backlight strobe duration -- these are different technologies and not directly comparable.
 VRR (Variable Refresh Rate) eliminates screen tearing by syncing the monitor to your GPU's frame output.
 Both monitors support adaptive sync: Asus TUF Gaming VG27AQME5F with AMD FreeSync Premium NVIDIA G-Sync Compatible VESA AdaptiveSync Display 255, and Dell SE2426HG with AMD FreeSync Premium.

 Asus TUF Gaming VG27AQME